contentful/ui-extensions-sdk/doc/widget-api-frontend.md

 * `field.removeValue(locale?): Promise<void>`
 * `field.onValueChanged(locale?, cb): function`

 #### Example
-If the entry has a "title" field, we can transform it to upper case with
+If the entry has a “title” field, we can transform it to upper case with
 ~~~js
 var titleField = widget.entry.fields.title
 var oldTitle = titleField.getValue()